GSA-TTS/watchtower/README.md

 | `/config` | The current Watchtower config |
 | `/health` | Health monitoring endping.
 Non-200 response indicates an unhealthy Watchtower node |

+### Health Checks
+When using Watchtower's `/health` endpoint to check the health of a node, make sure the timeout for the health-check is set to at least 3 seconds.
+Why?
+Watchtower makes a `Get` request to the cloud controller API during health checks, so setting the timeout for the Watchtower health-check too low may cause it to timeout before Watchtower has a response from the cloud controller.

 ## Exported Application Metrics
 The following table includes all application-specific prometheus metrics that are exported